friendsofagape/mt2414docs/source/index.html.md

 > This will return the `secretkey` to access the API server.
 ```
-AutographaMT uses API keys to allow access to the API.
-You can register a new MT2414 API key at our [site](https://augtographamt.bridgeconn.com).
+AutographaMT uses API keys to allow access to the APIs.
+You can register a new AutographaMT API key at our [site](https://augtographamt.bridgeconn.com).

 AutographaMT expects for the API key to be included in all API requests to the server in a header that looks like the following: